Adult or Somatic Stem Cells: Facts and Potential Medical Uses

 Even if stem cells and their products aren't used for transplants, they may still be useful.
 For example, they may be helpful in testing drug action in cells and in studying human development and birth defects.
 They may also be useful in the study of cancer.
 In addition, learning how stem cells work may help researchers develop new therapies for illnesses.

 Early tests indicate that adult stem cell technology may have important benefits, but many questions about multipotent and induced pluripotent stem cells remain.
-For example, is it possible to stimulate multipotent cells to produce cells found in different tissues from the one in which the stem cells are located?
-What are the most efficient methods for making adult stem cells pluripotent?
+For example, is it possible to stimulate multipotent cells to produce all of the desirable cells found in different tissues?
+What are the most efficient methods for making adult cells pluripotent?
 Are genetically altered stem cells safe?

 Requirements for Successful Therapy